A Guide to the Lynchburg (Va.) Apprenticeship Indentures, 1798-1875 Lynchburg (Va.) Apprenticeship Indentures, 1798-1875

 Acquisition Information

-These items came to the Library of Virginia in a transfer of court records from the city of Lynchburg.
+These records came to the Library of Virginia in a transfer of court records from the city of Lynchburg in an undated accession

 Historical Information